I Love You to Death: Plot

-Eventually a convict at the local commissary reveals their plan, and when the police arrive they find the wounded Joey in some pain.
-He is taken to the hospital, and Rosalie, her mother, Devo, and the James cousins are arrested.
-Seeing the error of his ways and at his mother's behest, Joey refuses to press charges and bails everyone out of jail.
-As he waits for Rosalie with flowers and a box of chocolates, he meets the James cousins and makes peace.
+Eventually, a convict at the bar where the assassins were hired reveals their plan.
+When the police arrive, they find the wounded Joey in some pain and unaware that he has been shot and poisoned.
+He is taken to the hospital, and Rosalie, Nadja, Devo, and the James cousins are arrested.
+Seeing the error of his ways and at his own mother's behest, Joey refuses to press charges and bails everyone out of jail.
+A repentant Joey realizes that his cheating has infuriated Rosalie, who cares deeply for him and whom he has underappreciated.
+While waiting for Rosalie with flowers and a box of chocolates, he meets the James cousins and makes peace.
 Seeing Rosalie again, he asks her to take him back, but still offended, she runs out.
 Joey catches her and in the janitors' closet they reveal their love with some intimacy, much to Devo's dismay and the surprise of Rosalie's mother.